-155 Experimental design
+Experimental design

-In a double blind, placebo-controlled, independent groups design, participants were randomized to 1 of 2 experimental groups; a treatment group, which received 20 g \cdot d-1 of CP, and a control group, which received an isoenergetic and isovolumic placebo CON).
+In a double-blind, placebo-controlled, independent group design, participants were randomized to one of the two experimental groups; a treatment group, which received 20 g day-1 of CP, and a control group, which received an isoenergetic and isovolumic placebo CON.
 Baseline (BL) measures were collected at least 7 days prior to the main exercise trial and consisted of subjective wellbeing, muscle soreness, a venous blood sample, pressure pain threshold (PPT), countermovement jump height (CMJ) and maximal isometric voluntary contractions (MIVC).
 The baseline CMJ scores were used to randomly match the participants in each group.

-Following this visit, participants consumed their assigned supplements (CP or CON) for 7 days 163 before muscle-damaging exercise.
-Supplements were consumed twice per day; one serving (10 164 g) in the morning with breakfast, and another with their evening meal.
-On the 8th day, before 165 and after repeating the baseline measures outlined above, they performed 150 drop jumps to 166 induce muscle damage.
-On this day participants consumed 1 serving of CP or CON 40 minutes 167 before beginning the pre-exercise measures, and another immediately after the post-exercise 168 measures, alongside a snack (2 slices of toasted bread with 10 g of butter; 246 kcal, 32.8 g 169 carbohydrate, 5.6 g protein and 10.3 g fat; Clifford et al. 2016a).
-60 minutes after finishing 170 171 their supplement and snack a final blood sample was taken.
-24 h later, participants repeated the baseline measures outlined above, consuming 1 supplement 40 minutes prior, and 1 with their 172 evening meal.
-This was repeated 48 h post-exercise, with the exception of the evening 173 supplement.
-174
+Following this visit, participants consumed their assigned supplements (CP or CON) for 7 days before muscle-damaging exercise.
+Supplements were consumed twice per day; one serving (10 g) in the morning with breakfast, and another with their evening meal.
+On the 8th day, before and after repeating the baseline measures outlined above, they performed 150 drop jumps to induce muscle damage.
+On this day, participants consumed one serving of CP or CON 40 min before beginning the pre-exercise measures, and another immediately after the post-exercise measures, alongside a snack (two slices of toasted bread with 10 g of butter; 246 kcal, 32.8 g carbohydrate, 5.6 g protein and 10.3 g fat; Clifford et al. 2016a).
+Sixty minutes after finishing their supplement and snack, a final blood sample was taken.
+24 h later, participants repeated the baseline measures outlined above, consuming one supplement 40 min prior, and one with their evening meal.
+This was repeated 48 h post-exercise, with the exception of the evening supplement.

-175 Muscle damaging exercise protocol
+Muscle-damaging exercise protocol

-176 Muscle damage was induced with a drop jump protocol adapted from a previous study (Clifford 177 et al., 2016a).
-In the present study, participants performed a total of 150 drop jumps from a 60 178 cm box.
-The jumps were performed in sets of 6 x 25 (separated by a 2 min rest period) and 179 each jump separated by 10 s.
-For each jump, participants were instructed to land on two feet, 180 squat to a \sim 90° knee angle, and then jump vertically with maximal effort.
+Muscle damage was induced with a drop jump protocol adapted from a previous study (Clifford et al. 2016a).
+In the present study, participants performed a total of 150 drop jumps from a 60 cm box.
+The jumps were performed in sets of $6 \times 25$ (separated by a 2 min rest period) and each jump separated by 10 s.
+For each jump, participants were instructed to land on 2 ft, squat to a $\sim 90^{\circ}$ knee angle, and then jump vertically with maximal effort.

-181 Dietary control
+Dietary control

-Before attending the laboratory for their baseline visit, participants provided a 24 h recall of 182 183 their current dietary intake.
-This was visually inspected by a sports dietician for macronutrient composition and, alongside baseline CMJ scores, was used as a blocking factor for randomizing 184 185 participants into each group.
-This was to ensure that the habitual dietary intake of the participants in each group were relatively homogenous.
-The participants were also instructed 186 to record their dietary intake on the day before muscle-damaging exercise, the day of the 187 exercise, and the day following (3 days in total).
-This was to check for differences in the 188 macronutrient composition of the participant's diet during the exercise part of the trial.
-189
+Before attending the laboratory for their baseline visit, participants provided a 24 h recall of their current dietary intake.
+This was visually inspected by a sports dietician for macronutrient composition and, alongside baseline CMJ scores, was used as a blocking factor for randomizing participants into each group.
+This was to ensure that the habitual dietary intake of the participants in each group was relatively homogenous.
+The participants were also instructed to record their dietary intake on the day before muscle-damaging exercise, the day of the exercise, and the day following (3 days in total).
+This was to check for differences in the macronutrient composition of the participant's diet during the exercise part of the trial.

-190 Countermovement jump height
+Countermovement jump height

-191 Countermovement jump (CMJ) was used as an indirect measure of muscle power.
-As in a 192 previous study (Clifford et al., 2016a), jumps were performed with an OptoJump system 193 (Optojump, Italy) and required participants to descend into a squat (to a ~90° knee angle) before 194 jumping vertically with maximum effort.
-Hands remained on the hips throughout the 195 movement.
+Countermovement jump (CMJ) was used as an indirect measure of muscle power.
+As in a previous study (Clifford et al. 2016a), jumps were performed with an OptoJump system (Optojump, Italy) and required participants to descend into a squat (to a $\sim 90^\circ$ knee angle) before jumping vertically with maximum effort.
+Hands remained on the hips throughout the movement.
 The best of three efforts (separated by a 60 s rest period) was used for analysis.
-The 196 inter day coefficient of variation (CV) for this test was calculated as 3.0%.
+The inter-day coefficient of variation (CV) for this test was calculated as 3.0%.

-197 Maximal isometric voluntary contraction
+Maximal isometric voluntary contraction